linode/terraform-provider-linode/website/docs/d/instance_type.html.md

   Provides details about a Linode instance type.
 ---

-# Data Source: instance_type
+# Data Source: linode\_instance\_type

 Provides information about a Linode instance type

 ## Example Usage

-The following example shows how one might use this data source to define a Linode instance.
+The following example shows how one might use this data source to access information about a Linode Instance type.

 ```hcl
 data "linode_instance_type" "default" {